 What if you could be part of a city that could help prevent crimes before they even happened all through dreams?
 But with those dreams, a doorway opens to past memories where the opportunity to help find the truth is needed.
 But if something happened in your city where crime is supposed to be non-existent, how would you handle it?
 Do you think, if unsolved, the actions would continue, or would it be over?
 Thinking about the possibilities of the future has intrigued many to start thinking even more about the possibilities.
 But does developer MyDearest show us what it is like to investigate and rewind time in order to to be on the right track to the discovery of truth?
 Let’s find out with DYSCHRONIA: Chronos Alternate – Episode 1 for the Quest/2.

 DYSCHRONIA: Chronos Alternate – Episode 1 is a fully interactive, futuristic sci-fi cinematic experience where advanced AI has made it impossible for crimes to be committed.
 But when the founder of the city is murdered, you will have to use unique investigative abilities to solve this impossible mystery.
 So before you dive in and solve the mystery like you were part of some meddling kids, there are a few things to know.
 First, find your favorite place to sit and get comfortable as you will want to find out what happens.
-Second, since there are a lot of narratives here, I will not show footage of the earlier parts nor will I tell too much of what happens as I do not want to spoil anything for anyone.
-Make sure your headset and controllers are charged.
+Second, since there are a lot of narratives here, I will not show footage of the later parts nor will I tell too much of what happens as I do not want to spoil anything for anyone.
+Third, make sure your headset and controllers are charged.
 And finally, just have some fun.
 With all that said, let’s continue…

 Yes, the game, as I mentioned, has a lot of narratives, but unlike the previous title of the Chronos universe, ALTDEUS: Beyond Chronos, where it was more narrative than interaction, here, there is the narrative, but with more stealth, adventure, and interaction.
 When you first start, you are presented with the settings.
 So make sure you adjust everything that is best suited for you.
 But even with the settings menu, you are presented in this space that is almost like a portal.
 From the stars above to the cloud-like surface that acts as a pathway of time.
 You play as Hal Scion, who is an experiment, and who graduates to become a supervisor in the artificial Astrum Close City.
 But you start to learn that you have the ability, that when you touch certain objects, you can access the past and interfere with other people’s memories.
-The thing is, being a subject to experimentation, you have no memory of what your life was like before.
+The thing is, being subject to experimentation, you have no memory of what your life was like before.
 But as you progress, you start to remember what did happen.

 One of the first characters you come across is your navigator robot and now a partner in crime is Lily.
 When you meet her, the world around you looks like it has been hit by fires as if the world was ending.